awslabs/sockeye/tutorials/seqcopy/README.md

 With a vocabulary of size 10 this essentially means that the model is guessing randomly.
 As training progresses we see that after around 14 epochs the accuracy goes up to ~1.0 and the perplexity down to ~1.0.
 Sockeye performs early stopping based on the validation metrics tracked when checkpointing.
-Once the validation metrics have not improve for several checkpoints the training is stopped.
+Once the validation metrics have not improved for several checkpoints the training is stopped.
-How many validation non-improved checkpoints to tolerate can be set adjusted `--max-num-checkpoint-not-improved`.
+The number of tolerated non-improving checkpoints can be adjusted (`--max-num-checkpoint-not-improved`).

 ### Trained model